-12+ The other day, I posted a photo of Selby's Joke Book by Duncan Ball to Instagram as part of an ongoing #bookcovers and #firstsentences series (you might like to read Celebrating 200 Instagram Posts for more background on these posts).
 The Selby book is from my teenage son's bookshelf.
 I must have read it to him at bedtime many years ago.
 Or perhaps it was one of his early independent-readers?
-Sadly, nowadays, my sixteen-year-old is glued to YouTube and won't read a book for himself, let alone let dad read to him!
+Sadly, nowadays, my sixteen-year-old is glued to YouTube and won't read a book for himself — nor does he want dad to read to him!

 "Knock, konck.
 Whoes there.
 Me.
 Me who.
 Don't you now me." (sic)

-Inspired by Grace, I browsed my bookshelf, where many of my dusty old books, like Selby's Jokes, are second-hand.
+Inspired by Grace, I browsed my bookshelf, where many of my dusty old books, like Selby's Joke Book, are second-hand.
 In the spirit of Hemingway, I've selected six inscriptions, with book titles and authors, to share in this blog post.

 All are more than six-words in length.
 But as with the six-word genre, if your book-reader/writer's imagination works like mine, then you can construct a story around the inscriptions: